Ready to help treat your pet to a healthy life?

 In addition, puppy pads and crate training can be a resourceful tool for effective potty training.
 Most of all, take your time and know that every puppy and experience is different.
 Indeed it is a learning experience for all parties.

 Crate training can serve a wide variety of functions.
 For example, you can use a crate for potty training, separation anxiety, pet travel, and creating a safe space.
-Certainly, crate training can be a wonderful tool and is high on the list of puppy training tips.
+Crate training can be a wonderful tool and is high on the list of puppy training tips.

 In addition, here are some key pointers to crate training: